infinum/frontend-handbook/React/Recipes/Error Handling.md

 Handling errors is really important for any production ready app.
-By popper handling of error we can prevent degradation of user experience in production.
+By proper handling of error we can prevent degradation of user experience in production.
 Hopefully React gave use the right tool for this job, and it's called [Error Boundary](https://reactjs.org/docs/error-boundaries.html)

 ## Used modules